visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

       some funky bounces related to LLNL's email service provider.

-Upon receiving a *new* inquiry on the ``visit-users`` email list (or a telephone hotline call or walk-in with the exception those involving classified information), the procedure is for the **Primary** to cut-n-paste the initial email to a new GitHub `Customer Response issue <https://github.com/visit-dav/live-customer-response/issues>`_ and from then on handle all communication
+Upon receiving a *new* inquiry on the ``visit-users`` email list (or a telephone hotline call or walk-in with the exception of those involving classified information), the procedure is for the **Primary** to cut-n-paste the initial email to a new GitHub `Customer Response issue <https://github.com/visit-dav/live-customer-response/issues>`_ and from then on handle all communication